Stop! Your Lease Extension in Hednesford Could Be FREE

 An extended lease has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for many years ahead.

 Lender Requirement